mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 these companion stars have objects orbiting them.
 A planet more habitable than the mainworld is unlikely, as this would probably have been settled instead.
-However, there may be gas giants (with or without moons), planetoids and rocky planets in the ‘companion’ system, though often there is little more than a few comets.
+However, there may be gas giants (with or without moons), planetoids and rocky planets in the 'companion' system, though often there is little more than a few comets.
 Many of these companion systems are uninhabited, but they do make good places to hide precisely because they are off the beaten track, and